GitTejas/Amiibo-Creator/README.md

 # Phase 1 Project: Super Secret AmiiBros.
 Super Secret AmiiBros.
-Welcome to Super Secret AmiiBros., a frontend web application for submitting and voting on your favorite Amiibos from the Super Smash Bros. series.
-This app allows you to create new Amiibos, vote for your favorites, and filter the Amiibos based on different criteria.
+Welcome to Super Secret AmiiBros, a frontend web application for submitting and voting on your favorite Amiibos from the Super Smash Bros. series.
+This app allows you to submit new Amiibos, vote for your favorites, and filter the Amiibos based on different options.
+Add your best design and earn votes to prepare your Amiibo for production, as well as getting the character into the upcoming Smash Bros. game!

 ## Functionality
-Amiibo Management: Create new Amiibos by filling out the form with a name, image URL, and a description of the Amiibo's use.
+Amiibo Submission: Create new Amiibos by filling out the form with a name, image URL, and a description of the Amiibo's use.

 Voting: Cast your vote for your favorite Amiibos by clicking the "VOTE!" button.
 The app keeps track of the number of votes each Amiibo receives.